Full-time: Three years, Part-time: Four - Six years

 Preston (Campus code: U)

 Incorporating the pillars of sports therapy (eg recognition, evaluation, management, treatment, prevention and rehabilitation of injury) you’ll learn the theoretical knowledge to underpin the practical skills necessary to enable injured athletes to return to full function and sport.
 On graduation, you will be a well-rounded practitioner ready to assist athletes to recover through rehabilitation and return to full fitness.
 The course has a significant practical element, with students completing hours of clinical practice in live, real world environments.
-You will also get the chance to work with amateur and semi-professional sports teams - exposing you to practise early on in the course.
+You will also get the chance to work with amateur and semi-professional sports teams - exposing you to practice early on in the course.

 BBC - ABB at A2 inc Biology, PE, Sports/Exercise Sciences.
 DMM - DDM at QCFBED in relevant subject area.
 Relevant Access to Higher Education - Distinction in 30 Level 3 modules.
 5 GCSEs at grade C including Maths and English.
 IB 25 - 27 Points.